 St. Nicholas started the year 2012 with the installation of a yet a new Pastor: Fr.
 Jose Jeremy Soldevilla, S.D.V., a charismatic Filipino priest who had served many years in the Vocationist province of Italy, prior to his arrival in the US.
 He gained the admiration of our parishioners from the beginning with his cheerful personality.

 On Saturday, March 17, the group of people attending the first mass at 7:00 AM experienced a terrible surprise: The beautiful statue of St. Nicholas, installed in front of the church, had been decapitated!
-It might be an act of vandalism, maybe terrorism, or hate crime.
+It might be an act of vandalism, terrorism, or hate crime.
 Fr.
-Jeremy spent days being interviewed by reporters from all kind of media.
+Jeremy spent days being interviewed by reporters from all kinds of media.
 Nothing was proven and to this day nobody can explain it.
 Two good Samaritans arrived and restored the statue, free of charge, to its former glory.